ES-1085/f2024-ds1-project-postparty-experience/README.md

 The bar chart for formal types of postpartum care access shows that over 60% of respondents had accessed lactation support, while only 42% of respondents had access to emotional support.
 The least accessed support types following emotional support in descending order were Pelvic floor PT, massage or chiropractic, in-home follow up appointments, and acupuncture.

-In the informal types of of postpartum care bar graph, 37.5% of respondents reported help with in home care tasks, 33.4% had access to new parent support groups (both online and in person), and only 23% of respondents had help with meals from others.
+In the informal types of postpartum care bar graph, 37.5% of respondents reported help with in-home care tasks, 33.4% had access to new parent support groups (both online and in person), and only 23% of respondents had help with meals from others.
 It was disheartening to learn that less than half of respondents had assistance with in-home care tasks, implying that somebody that had recently given birth is not only doing a lot of child rearing, but is alone in maintaining the home.

 In the process of cleaning our data we came to understand how important survey design is.
 It is a balancing act to elicit authentic responses from survey respondents while simultaneously ensuring the data collected is tidy enough to use for creating plots.
 We found that this survey may have offered too many opportunities for open ended responses.
 It was necessary to standardize answers in order to create meaningful and readable plots.